boydaihungst/enhance-piper.yazi/README.md

 # enhance-piper.yazi

-Piper is plugin to run any shell command as a previewer.
+`Piper.yazi` is a plugin that runs any shell command as a previewer.
-And this enhance-piper is a wrapper to cache piper commands's output to ram for better performance.
+And this `enhance-piper.yazi` is a wrapper that caches `Piper` command outputs in RAM for better performance.
-Next time you scrolling or re-render previewer it won't run the shell command again.
+When scrolling or re-rendering the previewer, the shell command will not run again.

 ## Installation